wonmor/Talk-To-A-Subreddit/README.md

 # Talk to a Subreddit
-**Talk to a Subreddit** is a dumb AI chatbot that heals you in the most therapeutic way possible.
+**Talk to a Subreddit** is a beautiful AI chatbot that heals you in the most therapeutic way possible.
 Powered by **BERT** and **deep learning**, using the Seq2Seq model with the help of Google Tensorflow.

 The bot primarily learns from Reddit's posts and comments.
 This large dataset comes from different subreddits; our goal is to not only make it converse unnaturally like Mark Zuckerberg, but also give out unnecessary advices to geeks and nerds on the internet.